nodestream-proj/nodestream/docs/docs/guides/creating-your-own-interpretation.md

     pass
 ```

-As you might imagine, this isn't particulary interesting.
+As you might imagine, this isn't particularly interesting.
 But, the `name="memoize_negative"` might have caught your eye.
 `Interpretation`s are part of a unique registry.
 The `alias` property corresponds with the `type` property that is covered in
 the [Interpreter Reference](../reference/interpreter.md) section.
 Functionally, all other keys in the object are forwarded to this classes constructor.